metakeule/fastreplace/README.md

 [![Build Status](https://secure.travis-ci.org/metakeule/fastreplace.png)](http://travis-ci.org/metakeule/fastreplace)

-The typical scenario is that your template never changes but the replacements for you placeholders. fastreplace is faster than using (strings|bytes).replace or regexp.ReplaceAllStringFunc in this situation.
+The typical scenario is that your template never changes but the replacements for you placeholders. fastreplace is faster than using (strings|bytes).Replace or regexp.ReplaceAllStringFunc in this situation.

 Performance
 -----------